OpenNebula/docs/source/marketplace/appliances/marketapps.rst

     VERSION="1.18.10-5.12.0.2-1.20201106.2"
     VMTEMPLATE64="Q09OVEVYVCA9IFsgTkV...2x1c3RlcikiXQo="

-Create a New Marketplace Application
+Create a New Marketplace Appliance
 ================================================================================

-.. important:: You can only create new Marketplace Applications on **Private Marketplaces**
+.. important:: You can only create new Marketplace Appliances on **Private Marketplaces**

-A Marketplace Application can be created (or imported into) a Marketplace out of an existing Image, Virtual Machine, Virtual Machine Template or Multi-VM Service Template.
+A Marketplace Appliance can be created in (or imported into) a Marketplace out of an existing Image, Virtual Machine, Virtual Machine Template or Multi-VM Service Template.
 The following table list the command to use for each case:

 +--------------------------+------------------------------------------+--------------------------------------------------------------------------------------------------+
 | Object                   | Command                                  | Description                                                                                      |